About the Author

 Marc Freedman, President and CEO of encore.org, is one of the nation’s leading experts on the longevity revolution.

 He is a member of the Wall Street Journal’s “Experts” panel, a frequent commentator in the media and the author of four books.
-The New York Times described his most recent book, The Big Shift: Navigating the New Stage Beyond Midlife, as “an imaginative work with the potential to affect our individual lives and our collective future.”
-His new book, How to Live Forever, will be published by Hachette Book Group in 2018.
+The New York Times described his book, The Big Shift: Navigating the New Stage Beyond Midlife, as “an imaginative work with the potential to affect our individual lives and our collective future.”
+His new book, How to Live Forever, was published by Hachette Book Group in 2018.

 Originator of the encore career idea linking second acts to the greater good, Freedman co-founded Experience Corps to mobilize people over 50 to improve the school performance and prospects of low-income elementary school students in 22 U.S. cities.
 He also spearheaded the creation of the Encore Fellowships program, a one-year fellowship helping individuals translate their midlife skills into second acts focused on social impact, and the Purpose Prize, an annual $100,000 prize for social entrepreneurs in the second half of life.
 (AARP now runs both Experience Corps and the Purpose Prize.)